Ritual of memorial celebration for family-members not able to attend the funeral-service of their loved one.

 - Now put out the candles to close the ritual.
 You want to keep a candle burning?
 Do so, but try to close the ritual by doing something different.
 Drink something, move about, stretch etc. You may want to clear the remembrance-table and move the attributes or symbols elsewhere.
 Do what feels right for you.

 It is possible that you may need help to cope with this extraordinary situation and with what you are going through.
 Try than to find help in your environment.
 Your loved once will want to help you.
 You may want more professional help.
 Ask the family doctor, social worker, spiritual leader or other professionals that you trust and that are available to you.
-Take good care.
-You can make a difference.
+Take good care of yourself and remember grieving is hard work and there is no other way round.
+Face the truth and its pain, for it will eventually help you through and lead you to healing.
+Only you can make a difference.
 Take courage!